sonnyt/just/README.md

 ```

 ## Default TypeScript Config
 If `tsconfig.json` file is not provided or not found.
-Just fallsback to using a default settings.
+Just falls back to using default settings.

 ```JSON
 {